minvws/nl-covid19-coronacheck-app-coordination/architecture/Privacy Preserving Green Card.md

 ![Strippenkaart analogy](images/strippenkaart.jpg)

-Each strip in the strip card is a credential, which has its own signature and each piece's validity is based on the smallest validity that our various proofs have.
-The smallest profo is currently valid for 40 hours for a negative test result.
-Since in the past this validity was subject of debate, and ranged from 24-48 hours, we have chosen to make the strip size 24 hours.
+Each strip in the strip card is a credential, which has its own signature and each credential's validity is based on the smallest validity that our various proofs have.
+The smallest proof is currently valid for 40 hours for a negative test result.
+Since in the past this validity was subject of debate, and ranged from 24-48 hours, we have chosen to make the strip size (the 'granularity') 24 hours.
 Even if the validity of a negative test changes: as long as it's not smaller than 24 hours, we don't need to change the strip card model.

 The next picture depicts a sample strip card for both a negative test and a vaccination: